Granville Egerton: Military career

+He was promoted to lieutenant in June 1881.
 His service continued with the Anglo-Egyptian War of 1882 and the Nile Expedition to Sudan in 1898, where he was mentioned in dispatches twice more.
-He is recorded in 1893 as being in service as a captain in the Seaforth Highlanders and was Scottish District Inspector of Musketry.
-In this capacity Edgerton was responsible for the training of regular, militia and volunteer soldiers in Scotland.
+He is recorded in 1893 as being in service as a captain, having been promoted to that rank in May 1889, in the Seaforth Highlanders and was Scottish District Inspector of Musketry.
+In this capacity Edgerton, who in June 1898 was promoted to major, was responsible for the training of regular, militia and volunteer soldiers in Scotland.
 When an army camp was established at Barry in Angus the rifle ranges were constructed "in accordance with his ideas and under his supervision".
+He transferred from the Seaforths to the Green Howards as a lieutenant colonel in May 1903 and commanded the regiment's 1st Battalion.

+He was promoted to colonel in March 1907 and became commandant of the Small Arms School at Hythe, Kent, taking over from Colonel Charles Monro, a Sandhurst classmate.